 Regardless of the desired outcome of the dish, there are some guidelines that apply to all spices.
 The most popular spices are used in all ethnic seasonings.
 These include salt, pepper, and garlic.
 Spices should preferably be new.
 For fresh herbs and spices this means that they should have a non-wilted appearance and pleasant smell.
 Dried spices will lose their flavor over time, so it is recommended to buy whole spices and grind them with a spice grinder.

 Playing around with spice combinations can yield delicious results for your menu and your food truck customers.
 When added while the dish is cooking, the spice will evenly flavor the entire dish.
 Fresh herbs and some other spices are added right before serving, allowing the flavor and texture of the herbs to be crisp and fresh.

-The ability to balance and layer flavors when cooking is the key to successfully using spices.
+The ability to balance and layer flavors with seasoning when cooking is the key to successfully using spices and herbs.

 How do you season your food truck’s favorite dishes?
 Share your ideas in the comment section below or tweet them to us @MobileCuisine.